 I am an individual person seeking funding from the NRA Foundation.
 May I apply for a grant?

 No, the NRA Foundation does not provide funding to individuals.
 However, if you are seeking scholarship assistance, the National Rifle Association offers a variety of scholarship opportunities.
 Click here for information.

 What is the deadline to submit my grant application?

 Which grant application do I need to complete?

 There are two types of NRA Foundation grant applications.
-The General Grant Application is for supplies, equipment, and consumables.
+The General Grant Application is for supplies, equipment, air rifle range supplies and consumables.
 These are generally in support of an event, educational program, or similar project.

 What supporting documentation is required to complete the application?

 You will need at least five pieces of documentation, with two additional documents that will be required if applicable:

 I am requesting funds for a range improvement project.
 The application says I need to provide letters of public benefit.
 What type of letters do I need to provide?